Reminders & Notifications Architecture¶

 - Subscription: The

-NotificationManagersubscribes to the high-frequencytime-tickevent from theEventCache. - Lookahead Filtering: On every tick, the manager filters the cache for events starting within the next 48 hours to minimize processing overhead.
+NotificationManagersubscribes to the high-frequencytime-tickevent from theEventCache(ticking every 60 seconds). - Lookahead Filtering: On every tick, the manager filters the cache for events starting within the next 48 hours to minimize processing overhead.

-- Trigger Evaluation:
+- Centralized Trigger Evaluation:

-- Custom Priority: If an event has a
+getTriggerTime(occurrence: EnrichedOFCEvent). - Custom Priority: If an event has a

-- Deduplication: To prevent "notification storms" (especially during startup or timezone shifts), every triggered notification is keyed by
+- Deduplication: To prevent "notification storms" (especially during startup or timezone shifts), every locally triggered notification is keyed by

 sessionId::type::triggerTime.
 Once a key is added to the runtimenotifiedEventsset, it cannot trigger again in the current session.